grostaco/discord_vn/README.md

 # Discord VN Engine
 A visual novel scripting language which renders as interactable components on discord.
+To get started on scripting, visit [our friendly guide](https://github.com/grostaco/discord_vn/blob/main/docs/README.md)

 # Table of contents
 - [Usage](#usage)